 Cholesterol is very essential for the healthy functioning of body organs such as the liver, brain, nerves, intestines as well as other organs.
 However, high level of cholesterol is considered a risk factor for cardiovascular diseases, heart attacks and strokes.
-Cholesterol is not soluble in water, therefore, it is carried by lipoprotein through the blood stream.
+Furthermore, cholesterol is not soluble in water; it is then, carried by lipoprotein through the blood stream.

 There are 3 types of Lipoproteins:

 - HDL (high-density lipoprotein = Cholesterol).
 Carries cholesterol from body tissue to the producer (liver) where it is disassembled and excreted outside the body or recycled again.

 - LDL (low-density lipoprotein = Cholesterol).
 Carries cholesterol from the liver to all body tissue.